 Access to the school for Prep pupils is through the main school door, which is kept locked and leads into a Reception area which is covered throughout the school day and until 18.30.
 Staff use a code to gain access to the building and sign in and out.
 Prep Parents are able to come into school to drop and collect their children, accessing the Prep Department through a locked door with buzzer facility.
 The Receptionist is responsible for verifying the identity of any non-parent visitors before they enter school.
+Currently due to COVID-19, we have amended our drop off and collection arrangements so as parents do both from the Prep Playground and do not enter the main building at all.

 Visitors are asked to sign in to the school visitor's log and are given a visitor lanyard to wear.
 Staff and pupils are aware of their role in challenging anyone who is not recognized and asking for identification from anyone claiming to be from an outside agency.